High-Profile Murder Case Holds Kenya's Attention

 But who is guilty and of what remains uncertain, as NPR's Gwen Thompkins reports.

-There's an air of lawlessness here that gives just about everyone the heebie-jeebies, even the police.
+GWEN THOMPKINS: There's an air of lawlessness here that gives just about everyone the heebie- jeebies, even the police.
 Dominic Wabala is an investigative reporter for the East African and other newspapers.
 He's been covering crime in and around Nairobi for the past 10 years.

-Mr. DOMINIC WABALA (Investigative Reporter, East African Standard): There's so many things that are happening, so much organized crime.
+DOMINIC WABALA: There's so many things that are happening, so much organized crime.
 There are places that even armed officers will not want to go to because he has not somebody watching his back.
 So unless we are going more than 10 guys, two or three of them will get risk.

-Mr. ROBERT SHAW (Columnist, Kenya): There are a number of major cases that have taken place in Kenya which have been more important.
+ROBERT SHAW: There are a number of major cases that have taken place in Kenya which have been more important.

 THOMPKINS: Robert Shaw is a 54-year-old white Kenyan.
 He writes a column on politics and the Kenyan economy for one of the major daily newspapers here.
 His wife, Virginia, is one of Cholmondeley's defense lawyers.

-Ms. MARY WAMBUA(ph) (Financial Advisor): A lot of Kenyans still have that mentality that he's a Muzungu, he's white man and that is it.
+MARY WAMBUA: A lot of Kenyans still have that mentality that he's a muzungu, he's white man, and that is it.
 Period.
 And he was out to kill this man simply because he's an African, he's black and he looks like a monkey.

 THOMPKINS: Wanbola doesn't buy the idea that the case is black versus white.
 At the end of the day, she says, it's Kenyan against Kenyan.
 But when John Bosire looks at Tom Cholmondeley, he doesn't see a fellow citizen.
 He only sees a white man.

-Mr. JOHN BOSIRAY: As much as he holds a Kenyan passport - or as much as he was born in Kenya, wherever it was - we know his roots.
+JOHN BOSIRE: As much as he holds a Kenyan passport - or as much as he was born in Kenya, wherever it was - we know his roots.
 It's not like you've been found in Kenya just by default.
-We know that you are loaned from wherever, Britain.
-It's written on the wall that you are Kenyan.
-Well, he's not a Kenyan.
+We know that you are lord from wherever, Britain.
+It's written on the wall that you are Kenyan who is not a Kenyan.

-THOMPKINS: Bosiray is a 27-year-old black Kenyan.
+THOMPKINS: Bosire is a 27-year-old black Kenyan.
 He works as a media liaison for a state-run agency that helps children and families who live on the street.

-Mr. BOSIRAY: It is (unintelligible).
-(Unintelligible) is a (unintelligible) coming into Africa, living here freely when our people don't have land, yes -thousands of acres of land.
+BOSIRE: This is muzungu.
+Muzungu is name for white person who's just coming into Africa, living here freely when our people don't have land, yes - thousands of acres of land.
 And not only that, he goes on and kills indigenous people.

 THOMPKINS: That's Robert Shaw again.
 He thinks the case has less to do with Cholmondeley and Njoya than it has to do with the land they were standing on at the time of the shooting.
 In literary terms, less white mischief and more rich man/poor man.